Best GCSE Revision Apps for 2026: Honest Reviews & Comparison

 Pros:

-- 5-a-day practice sheets are excellent for building daily maths habits
+- 5-a-day sheets are genuinely excellent for building habits

 Cons:

-- Maths only — you’ll need other resources for all your other subjects
+- Maths only — you need other stuff for everything else

-- No adaptive features; you decide what to practise and when
+- No adaptation — you decide what to practise

-- Website design is functional but dated; no app or progress tracking
+- Website’s functional but dated; no app, no progress tracking

 7. Maths Genie

-Maths Genie is a free GCSE maths resource that organises questions by grade, making it easy to target the difficulty level you need.
-It includes video tutorials, exam-style questions with worked solutions, and predicted papers.
+Maths Genie organises questions by grade level, so you can target exactly the difficulty you need.
+Video tutorials, exam-style questions with worked solutions, predicted papers.

 Subjects: GCSE Maths only (Higher and Foundation).